the-teachingRSE-project/competencies/competencies.md

 The role of an RSE lies somewhere on the spectrum between that of a researcher (the "R") and a software engineer (the "SE") and, therefore, requires competencies in both fields.
-RSEs typically apply their knowledge and experience in larger teams which allows them to cultivate this hybrid nature.
+RSEs have a background both in research and in software engineering and typically apply their knowledge and experience in larger teams, which allows them to cultivate this hybrid nature.
-Therefore, we categorise the competencies into three categories: *software/technical skills*, *research skills*, and *communication skills*, with a particular focus on the software and research cycle and the scientific process.
+We categorise the competencies into three categories, following the two backgrounds and the bridge between them: *software/technical skills*, *research skills*, and *communication skills*, with a particular focus on the software and research cycle and the scientific process.
 These competencies are relevant in a broad setting and form the foundation for specific specialisations.